 - Coyote Buttes South

 Get an early start.
 If waking up in Kanab, grab your permit and head to Coyote Buttes South for some free-form wandering through a colorful splash of pristine nature.
 You can spend your whole day between Cottonwood Cove and Paw Hole, and many recommend lingering at Paw Hole for sunset.
-A morning start in Page better enables stops at Antelope Canyon and Horseshoe Bend, two awe-inspiring and extremely popular destinations in northern Arizona.
+A morning start in Page better enables stops at the Instagram-friendly Antelope Canyon and Horseshoe Bend, two awe-inspiring and extremely popular destinations in northern Arizona.
 You’d still have time to catch that sunset at Paw Hole then head back late to Kanab.

 This gently carved Navajo sandstone has been shaped by wind and water to form a tight slot canyon.
 You may recognize the unique shapes and curves from photographs.
 The Navajo Nation has restricted access to this very popular canyon.
 You’ll need to pay a fee and hire a guide.